ekbann/integer-basic/README.md

 * `stp` - 6502 SToP instruction which pauses program execution and enter the X16 debugger; needs `-debug` option
 * `LoadAddress <label>` - loads the address of `<label>` into the `r0` register; easy to see in the debugger
 * `MoveW <var_id>,r0` - loads the **value** from variable `<var_id>` into the `r0` register
+* `TIME` - use this BASIC command to print the BASIC timer in jiffies (1/60 s) in 24-bit hexadecimal

 Remember not to compile directly from BAS source otherwise that will overwrite the edited A65 assembly source.